gomson/vicsydev/consing_forth.md

 ```

 ### performance
-The only thing I can say for sure so far is that it's slower than Lisp, yet fast enough for my needs without even trying.
-And it should be; since most code is pre-compiled down to Lisp, which is plenty fast.
+The only thing I can say for sure so far is that it's slower than Lisp, yet fast enough for my needs.
+And it should be; since most code is pre-compiled all the way down to Lisp lambdas.
 The reason structs are slower is that defining a struct in Lisp with accessors is a complex operation.
-Evaluate ```(cl4l-test:run-suite '(:lifoo) :reps 3)``` after loading to get an idea of the speed on your setup, this runs all tests 3 x 30 times.
+Evaluating ```(cl4l-test:run-suite '(:lifoo) :reps 3)``` after loading will give you an idea of the speed on your setup, this runs all tests 3 x 30 times.

 ```
 (cl4l-test:run-suite '(:lifoo) :reps 3)